India can cope with Kohli’s loss but ‘phenomenal’ England need Test runs

 India face England in the third Test in Rajkot on Thursday with the five-match series level at 1-1.

-India face England in the third Test on Thursday looking to restore some normality and authority to their five-game series but they will do so knowing that Virat Kohli is now available for the remainder of the matches.
+India face England in the third Test on Thursday looking to restore some normality and authority to their five-game series but they will do so knowing that Virat Kohli is now unavailable for the remainder of the matches.

 England won the opening Test of the series by only 28 runs after amassing 420 runs in their second innings to overcome a deficit of 190 from the first.